Getting Started- CLASS CLOSED

 Synthesis-

-We spend about half of our class time doing scenarios.
 Acting as rescuer in scenarios focuses on the Synthesis phase of learning.
 We apply all we have learned to provide complete care for a series of patients.
 The scenarios are structured to integrate recently learned material while drawing on material previously learned and providing the "surprise" and "detective" factors which characterize real patient contacts.

 Evaluation-

-We all act as patients in scenarios.
+We will all act as patients in scenarios.
 Playing an accurate role as patients is important to learning and the experience in this class.
 We should know and use the signs and symptoms the patient would experience.
 We will use some moulage to try and bring some reality to the scenarios.
 During class, patients provide feedback to the rescuers regarding essential treatment and their performance in the scenario.

 - If you have not completed the online registration, please do so now.

 - Please arrange to get your textbook so you can begin the reading and completing the skills guides and chapter reviews.
-You really have to have the book by the class closing date.

 - If you have learning style concerns about your ability to learn the material in the textbook without classroom lecture, please email me immediately.